The Royal Calendar

 These relationships are overtly displayed in temples like Chichén Itzá where each seasonal face has 91 steps:

 The Royal Calendar is based on the 13 Moon, 28-day cycle.
 So were the Mayan, Incan, Druidic, Native American and Chinese calendars.
 Every Moon in the calendar has exactly four, seven-day weeks which makes 28 days in total.
 So a lunar year is made up of 13 cycles and so is an Earth year.
-This pattern implies that time is the universal factor of synchronisation.
-It distinguishes between a natural timing frequency that aligns the universal order and an artificial timing frequency which describes modern human civilisation.
+This pattern implies that time is a universal factor of synchronisation.
+It distinguishes between a natural timing frequency that aligns the universal order and an artificial timing frequency which governs modern human civilisation.

-The 13 Moon, 28-day calendar is the true standard of time for anyone wishing to divinely align their awareness.
+So the 13 Moon, 28-day calendar is the true standard of time for anyone wishing to divinely align their awareness.
 As a perfect measure of cosmic time, this calendar is actually a “synchronometer”.
 Followed daily, it gives us a new cadence to our lives.
 But how to convert one calendar to the other?
 Well, if you look carefully below you can see the Gregorian calendar dates in smaller type beneath the lunar cycle.
 Indeed, each of the 13 moons has a power and quality which define an annual program to synchronise our consciousness with deeper galactic cycles.

 So how did we justify adding a synchronous day above to take us to to 365 days?
 Well, this special day falls on the heliacal rising of Sirius or July 25 in our current calendar.
 It means that we add a day every four lunar cycles and another day every four Earth cycles.
 This order and balance is called the Law of the Cosmos.
 The calendar is suddenly synchronous; it has moved from being mundane to being sacred: